Monday, April 25, 2011

 This movie is a testament to Williams' versatility as an actor and his comic timing.
 He nails it perfectly with a dash of sweetness and energy.
 Some actors did a great job, especially Sally Field, who portrays the long-suffering ex-wife Miranda.
 I was surprised to see Pierce Brosnan play a supporting role in this movie.
 Usually, he is suited to the heroic lead roles, but in MRS. DOUBTFIRE, Brosnan's character as a suitor, is the second fiddle to Robin Williams' imperfect Daniel.
 The makeup artists and costume designers show great creativity in transforming Robin Williams into a matronly Mrs. Doubtfire.

-About this comedy, I have nothing negative to say.
+I have nothing negative to say about this comedy.
 MRS. DOUBTFIRE has been a great joint effort between Williams and director Chris Columbus.
 It remains popular and proves its enduring quality as an entertaining movie that keeps audiences laughing.

 Star rating: (4/5) Good Movie